 The Tempur-Adapt Hybrid is a fairly new mattress model from the popular bedding company Tempur-Pedic.
 Let me just acknowledge up front that this is an expensive mattress.
 Expect to pay around $1,700-$2,00 for a queen size, but you definitely get what you pay for.
-This is a premium mattress manufactured by one of the largest and most trusted mattress brands on earth.
+This is a premium bed manufactured by one of the largest and most trusted mattress brands on earth.

 Also, just a heads up, the Tempur-Adapt is also available in an all-foam model.
 However, we’ve tested the hybrid model, so that’s what we’ll primarily be referring to in this post.
 The hybrid model has a firmer, dense memory foam feel.
 You get a little bit of the contouring that memory foam is known for, but not all that much due to its firmness level.
 We think it comes in around a medium-firm on the firmness scale.
-The bed provides a ton of support.

 What’s also nice about the Tempur-Adapt is that it has special cooling materials in the cover that make the bed cool to the touch.
 This factor combined with the firmness level (you’ll sleep more on top of the bed) make it a great mattress for hot sleepers.